turnbasedgames/urturn/docs/docs/1-Getting-Started/1-tictactoe.md

   }

   // highlight-next-line
-  // TODO: Set the plr to move to the next player (hint: update state.plrToMoveIndex) return { state };
+  // TODO: Set the plr to move to the next player (hint: update state.plrMoveIndex) return { state };
 }
 ```